eJayV/hAckathon_march132023/README.md

 # Terminal Life Calender Visualizer

-Life calender is a product that you buy
+Life calender is a product that visually shows how many weeks you have lived, and how many you have left.

+This program runs in terminal and simply takes in your date of birth and outputs a percentage of life lived so far and shows a visual of how many weeks you have used and how many you have left... if you live to 90.